 Impact Mitigation Timing Responsibility Water quality during construction Demolition and reconstruction of bridges Prevent off-site migration through use of sheet piles.
 Minimise duration of works as far as practical.
 All sewer and drainage connections should be sealed to prevent debris, soil, sand, etc, from entering public sewers/drains.
 Site surface runoff should be settled to remove sand/silt before it is discharged into the existing storm drains.
-During construction Contractor River training works Inspection and testing of water quality in the nullah on the Tai Po River and in the Ma Wat River immediately downstream of culvert N490, between the rubber dam and the water intake channel.
-During construction Contractor Road Widening Works and Earthworks Wastewater generated from any concrete batching washdown of equipment or similar activities should be discharged into foul sewers, after the removal of settable solids, and pH adjustment as necessary.
+During construction Contractor Road Widening Works, Earthworks and Culvert Extension Works Wastewater generated from any concrete batching washdown of equipment or similar activities should be discharged into foul sewers, after the removal of settable solids, and pH adjustment as necessary.
 All sewage discharges from the study area should meet the TM standards and approval from EPD through the licensing process is required.
 Sand traps, oil interceptors and other pollution prevention installations should be provided, properly cleaned and maintained.
 Runoff from exposed working areas, unfinished slopes and from unlined temporary channels should be directed to stilling basins and/or silt traps before discharging to the drainage outfalls.
-Regular inspections of stilling basins and/or silt traps is required to ensure that sediment is not conveyed into the existing drainage system During construction Contractor Open stockpiles should be covered with a tarpaulin cover.
+Regular inspections of stilling basins and/or silt traps is required to ensure that sediment is not conveyed into the existing drainage system.
+Open stockpiles should be covered with a tarpaulin cover.
 During the wet season, any exposed top soils should be covered with a tarpaulin, shotcreted or hydroseeded.
 Sand and silt from wash-water from vehicle washing should be settled out before discharging into storm drains.
 Fuels should be stored in bunded areas such that spillage can be easily collected.
+During construction Contractor